What to know about setting up and covering utilities for your Alcove homes (For all New Homes Onboarding After 8/1/2022)

 Faster Internet Options: Landlords are welcome to purchase wifi service at speeds of or above 200mbps.
 This will not change the amount landlords receive in rent payments.

 Landlords and Property Managers are 100% responsible for managing and paying utilities.
 Here's what to know, what to expect, and how Alcove recommends landlords manage their utilities.

 Autopay: Setup autopay to ensure consistent timely payments and ongoing service year-round

 Paperless Billing: Save the environment and easily export data for better analysis and tracking

-Service Outages: Whether due to planned maintenance, weather, or a freak accident utility outages happen from time to time.
+Service Outages: Whether due to planned maintenance, weather, or freak accident utility outages happen from time to time.
 Most, if not all, utility companies these days have a dedicated outages webpage and will send out emails and texts to notify of planned or recent outages and issues.
-We at Alcove are also fans of the site Is The Service Down? which provides real time status updates on outages and problems for a large number of service providers.
+Another useful site Is The Service Down? which provides real-time status updates on outages and problems for a large number of service providers.

 Late Payments and Shut-Offs Mid-Lease:

 As previously stated, landlords are responsible for consistent and timely payments.
 Landlords will be deemed failure to maintain the property if one or more utilities are shut-off due to failure to pay.
 Landlords are responsible for all utility recovery costs, as well as any housing and lodging costs for tenants during this time.
 Should this occur, Alcove may jump in to assist.
 Landlords are accountable for all time and material costs Alcove accrues to resolve utility loss for tenants plus a 25% service fee.